MichaelELeonard/NoSQL-Challenge/README.md

 ### Part 2: Update the Database
-A new restaurant ‘Penang Flavours’ and a dictionary of its corresponding data was added to the existing establishments collection.
+A new document entry for the restaurant ‘Penang Flavours’ was added to the existing establishments collection.

 <img src="Pics/Update2.png" width="572" height="383">